geekskool/bangalorejs/README.md

 ### Features / Fixes to be made
 * Add loaders/spinners to async components.
+* Include the fontawesome script to bundle or remove while preserving its function to avoid 200kb+ network call.
 * Test long event names (in carousel and event details page) and prevent the CSS from breaking.
 * Deep checking of change in the state of event in eventdetails page for better UX.
 * Some svgs are not part of the bundle but loaded from CDN (delete comment button, inverted caret dropdown in the header, carousel scroll buttons).
 They can be part of the bundle.